 "Spock's Brain" features the moral that without the guidance and leadership of a strong male individual, women will inevitably become dull-witted and lazy.
 Notably, this episode was written under the pseudonym of "Lee Cronin" by the otherwise-talented Gene L. Coon, and rumours persist to this day that it was either a sly joke on his part or an act of rebellion against Fred Freiberger, the newly appointed producer.

-Perhaps the worst of all is "Turnabout Intruder," which reveals that Roddenberry's vision of an ideal, utopian future (and Roddenberry himself came up with this story, mind you) includes women being legally barred from becoming starship captains.
+Perhaps the worst of all is the Series Finale "Turnabout Intruder," which reveals that Roddenberry's vision of an ideal, utopian future (and Roddenberry himself came up with this story, mind you) includes women being legally barred from becoming starship captains.
 This one was such an embarrassment to latter-day Trek that an episode of Enterprise casually revealed that Starfleet did allow women to be captains, implying that Janice Lester's psychotic mind imagined that bit of oppression.

 Though it should be noted that Roddenberry was actually forced to put in the bit about women not being allowed to command starships and did not enjoy being forced to put it in.